c-dewey/FPGA/README.md

 LED LD4 would emit blue light.

 This basic project shows my first foray into electrical hardware development.
 I created a physical circuit and specified the necessary voltages.

+(all Vivado files are located in the project_3 folder)